-The boys from Campbell managed to overcome Inst in thier match setting up a final against St Michael’s who squeezed past Day 1 favourites Gonzaga.
+The boys from Campbell managed to overcome Inst in their match setting up a final against St Michael’s who squeezed past Day 1 favourites Gonzaga.

 In terrible playing conditions the home team went on to claim the trophy with a narrow win against a strong St Michael’s side.